-A couple of days ago, my dear doula friend Maddie McMahon published a blog post entitled “When did we become so blooming close minded“.
+A couple of days ago, a doula friend published a blog post entitled “When did we become so blooming close minded“.
 It prompted me to finally write the “twin” post on kindness that I’ve been meaning to write for the last year or so.

 I have noticed rather a lot of unkind comments, directed towards parents, on social media recently.
 This isn’t new.
 I am reminded of my other dear friend and babywearing consultant trainer Lorette Michallon and her story of a couple walking with a donkey.
 In the first picture, the woman is riding the donkey and the man is leading it.
 Two observers comment on how stupid the man is, because he could be riding the donkey himself.
 In the second picture, the man is riding the donkey, and the two observers remark on how selfish he is, because he could be letting his wife ride it instead.
 In the third picture, both the man and the woman are riding on the donkey, whilst the two observers moan about how selfish they are hurting this poor donkey.
 In the fourth picture, neither the man nor the woman are riding the donkey and the two observers comment on how stupid they are, for they have a donkey and are not riding it.

 The morale of the story is, I guess, that people will always judge one another, whatever their choices.
 This is especially true when it comes to parenting.
 I don’t like it much but I don’t think there is much I can do about it.
 Or is there?